Unlock your property potential

 If you know your property has some insulation but don’t know the R values or this was done many years ago and might have deteriorated overtime, you need to be sure it currently meets minimum standard – It may require a top up.

 Insulation needs to be in a reasonable condition.
 An insulation in good condition means there is no gap (other than around downlights), no missed areas, no mould or ripped insulation material.

 The R-value standard required is dependent on when the property was insulated originally, and the location.
 If the property was insulated before 1 July 2016 then the minimum R-value is different to a property being insulated after 1 July 2016 – check the requirements here: https://www.tenancy.govt.nz/maintenance-and-inspections/insulation/compulsory-insulation/

 Your property may be exempt from insulation requirements when it is not possible to install insulation.
 Examples of this are some apartments, houses constructed on concrete slabs, and homes with flat roofs.

 You know your property is compliant as you can document thickness in mm (more than 70mm in Auckland in ceiling is good) or state the R values installed.
 You should sign an insulation statement or have a certificate of compliance from a third party insulation contractor.
 You will need to provide a copy of this to your property manager and to your tenants.

 Complex?
-Need help?
+Need help or information ?
 Catalise is here for you.